syncfusion-content/blazor-docs/blazor/document-editor/comments.md

 ---
 layout: post
 title: Comments in Blazor DocumentEditor Component | Syncfusion
-description: Checkout and learn here all about Comments in Syncfusion Blazor DocumentEditor component and more.
+description: Checkout and learn here all about the Comments in Syncfusion Blazor DocumentEditor component and more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug
 ---

-# Comments
+# Comments in Blazor DocumentEditor Component

 [`Blazor Word Processor`](https://www.syncfusion.com/blazor-components/blazor-word-processor) component (a.k.a Document Editor) component allows you to add comments to documents.
 You can add, navigate and remove comments using code and from the UI.